Panquesito7/double_jump/README.md

 ![Double Jump](https://github.com/Panquesito7/double_jump/assets/51391473/bc6442d5-4a4f-4a6e-b44e-db81f1fda74f)

+You can see a video of it in action: <https://youtu.be/VTFYnTzhvro>

 ## Settings

 - `double_jump.max_jump`: The maximum number of **extra** jumps.
 This does NOT count the builtin jump.
 Default is `1`.